-- 1. Students are responsible for textbooks and/or any school property loaned for their use. - 2.
+- 1. Students are responsible for any school property purchased/loaned for their use.
+This includes but is not limited to textbooks, equipment, uniforms, etc. This includes any Dual Enrollment items. - 2.
 Parents or guardians are liable for any loss, destruction, unnecessary damage or failure to return instructional materials (1006.42 Florida Statutes) and any school property loaned for their use. - 3.
 The failure to collect such sum upon reasonable effort by the school principal may result in the suspension of the student from participation in extracurricular activities or satisfaction of the debt by the student through community service activities at the school site as determined by the school principal (1006.28(4)(b) F.S.). - 4.
 A student who loses, severely damages or fails to return a textbook and/school property may not be issued additional textbooks or school property until the debt has been paid for or replaced. - 5.
 Monies collected from students shall be returned in the event the lost books/school property are found and returned to the responsible teacher before June 30th of the current year.
 No refunds shall be made after that date. - 6.
 Students are responsible for library books and other school materials loaned to them.
 They shall replace or reimburse the school for loss or unnecessary damage to such items.
 Report cards and diplomas may be held up until such items are cleared. - 7.
-Students enrolled in Dual Enrollment classes are required to return books to their Guidance Counselor. - 8.
+Students enrolled in Dual Enrollment classes are required to return books and materials to their Guidance Counselor.
+Students who withdraw or are removed from a dual enrollment program because of non-attendance and/or behavior will be responsible for reimbursing the school for any items already purchased. - 8.
 All Non-Sufficient Funds (NSF) checks for school and district accounts will be processed by Federal Automated Recovery Systems (FARS).
-All checks must include name, address, and phone numbers. - Any student owing a school debt will not be permitted to participate in the Graduation ceremony. - The above information also applies when students are issued a digital text and electronic device to access the digital text.
+All checks must include name, address, and phone numbers.

+9. Any student owing a school debt will not be permitted to participate in the Graduation ceremony.

+\\The above information also applies when students are issued a digital text and electronic device to access the digital text.